nithishdpnpjnthech-cmyk/avira-udupu/PROJECT_REORGANIZATION.md

 ## ✅ Completed: Frontend and Backend Separation

-The Roots Traditional e-commerce project has been successfully reorganized into a proper full-stack structure with separate frontend and backend directories.
+The Avira Udupu e-commerce project has been successfully reorganized into a proper full-stack structure with separate frontend and backend directories.

 ## 📁 New Project Structure